johndao1005/web601-milestone-1/Tech report.md

 Create .env file that include the:

-- MONGO_URI - uri provided from Mongodb
+- MONGO_URI - uri provided from Mongo dB
 - JWT_SECRET - Json web token for session and authentication
 - SESSION_SECRET - secret key to create express session
 - SESSION_TIME - maximum time for a session ( in millisecond)